About Us · WSP Honor Guard

-Recently, due to the ever-increasing demands on the Rifle Team, a Rifle Committee was formed to oversee rifle training and development, with Trooper Pete Stock having been selected to serve as its Chairman.
+Recently, due to the ever-increasing demands on the Rifle Team, a Rifle Committee was formed to oversee rifle training and development, with Sergeant Pete Stock having been selected to serve as its Chairman.

 Administrative support is provided by Field Force Administrative Assistant Nancy Salsman.

 Former Chief George Tellevik and Captain Edward Crawford devised the original Honor Guard tunic, and the Guard began wearing it, in 1987.
 It was originally developed for the department's executive staff to wear at formal functions.

 The accoutrements of the tunic were developed through numerous discussions with unit members and followed the dress uniform of the United States Marine Corps.
 The tunic was left without a sidearm due to the use of the rifle for superior rifle drill movements.

 Early in 2007, tunic design was reviewed by the Honor Guard Commander, Sergeant John-Paul Sager, and a panel consisting of Chief John Batiste, Deputy Chief Paul Beckley, and Assistant Chief Brian Ursino.
 Breast pockets, action backs, additional buttons, and a more flexible material were added to increase longevity of wear, uniformity, and ease of movement.
 The Honor Guard members were then polled and all voted in favor of the changes.

 Other recent equipment and uniform changes include five Sam Browne Belts for the Detail Officers and the unit guidon (flag).